jwkerr/Tabby/README.md

 If you have never used or installed Fabric before, learn how to install it [here](https://fabricmc.net/wiki/install)

+Once you have downloaded all the above mods, place them in `.minecraft/mods`, read below for help with that.

 ### Navigating to .minecraft
 Read [here](https://minecraft.fandom.com/wiki/.minecraft#Locating_.minecraft) for a guide for your OS on how to do navigate to the .minecraft directory.